swannodette/baduk/_posts/2016-08-02-us-go-congress-day4.markdown

 margin-bottom: 1em; border: 1px solid;"
 src="http://swannodette.github.io/baduk/assets/images/yang.png"></image>

-Yang Yulin walked up wearing a cap and an awesome Cotsen Open t-shirt which said "Go Big or Go Home Just Go".
+Yang Yulin walked up wearing a cap and a Cotsen Open t-shirt which said "Go Big or Go Home Just Go".
 On the back was an image of Alien vs. Predator playing Go.
 It was pretty awesome.
 Yang Yilun had an incredible sense of humor and he had us laughing during the whole